13TRIS/13TRIS/docs/SRS.md

 Another optional use case is the creation of custom lobbies.
 It would be nice to give the user the ability to create custom lobbies and invite friends into the lobby to make playing with friends possible.

 ### 3.2 Usability
-We plan on designing the user interface as intuitive and self-explanatory as possible to make the user feel as comfortable as possible using the app.
+We plan on designing the user interface as intuitive and self-explanatory as possible to make the user feel as comfortable as possible using the application.
 Though an FAQ document will be available, it should not be necessary to use it.

 #### 3.2.1 No training time needed
 Our goal is that a user installs the android application, opens it and is able to use all features without any explanation or help.

 #### 3.2.2 Familiar Feeling
-We want to implement an app with familiar designs and functions.
-This way the user is able to interact in familiar ways with the app without having to get to know new interfaces.
+We want to implement the game in a way so designs and functions feels familiar.
+This way the user is able to interact in familiar ways with the application without having to get to know new interfaces.

 ### 3.3 Reliability